 Each year more than 350 local volunteers contribute hundreds of hours over the course of a year planning and implementing the festival (see below).
-There is no paid administrative staff and no city tax dollars are spend on the Festival
+There is no paid administrative staff and no city tax dollars are spent on the Festival.

 It all starts at 6:00 pm on Friday offering Celtic music on the main stage and more than a dozen (free to the public) workshops that provide lessons in traditional folk dance, sword play and acrobatics, athletics, traditional musical instruments and historic living.